kids encyclopedia robot

 In 2018, she was appointed by the Scottish government to "review the processes for handling complaints against the police and investigating serious incidents and alleged misconduct."

-Angiolini was confirmed as the chair of the 2022 independent inquiry into the murder of Sarah Everard, which reported in February 2024.
+Angiolini was appointed as the chair of an independent inquiry into the murder of Sarah Everard (the Angiolini Inquiry), and the report from the first phase of the inquiry was released in February 2024.

 Lord Clerk Register